top of page

 You can be held in custody before you are found guilty.
 This is called being remanded into pre-trial detention.
 You can also be held in custody as a punishment for a crime – this is called serving a custodial sentence.

 Individuals of different genders are always kept separate.
 Adult institutions are usually considered under the binary of "male" or "female".
 If you are gender fluid, non-conforming, or trans and identify that to staff, you may be placed in segregation within the institution you most closely align with.
+Sometimes your lawyer or support crew must advoate to have you transferred to a facility that aligned with your gender - in particular if you have not had any gender-affirming surgeries or medications.
+Those who are gender diverse or trans (especially) can still face a lot of stigma and harassment in the criminal legal system, especially in custody.

-It's plain-language resource in multiple accessible-formats, meant for people currently in jail or prison who can't access this website.
+We have a free, printable toolkit for people already in prison.
+It is a plain-language resource in multiple accessible-formats, meant for people currently in jail or prison who can no access this website.

+Those who are Black, Brown, Indigenous, Disabled, or neurodivergent are several times more likely to end up in custody that those who are not, likely to be sentenced to longer terms of imprisonment, and less likely to receive their release on time.
 For example, people with an acquired brain injury (ABI) are 14x more likely to incur a serious criminal charge.
 They are also 12x less likely to receive a discretionary release or discharge.
 Approximately 50% of youth charged have a documented history of a traumatic brain injury.

 Some of the other ways in which those who are racialized or disabled face discrimination in the criminal legal system (CLS) include: